-However, less are aware of the days and in-

-stances leading up to this day.
+However, less are aware of the days and instances leading up to this day.
+The Second Continental Congress met in

 The Second Continental Congress met in Philadelphia on June 11, 1776 to initiate efforts to draft a document that would cut ties with Great Britain.
 Some 86 revisions occurred during the drafting process before the Declaration of Independence was completed.